ibishara/Auto_pkg_install_R/README.md

-# Automatic Package Installer To Conda Environments (Supports R Repositories)
+# Automatic Package Installer For Conda Environments (Supports R Repositories)
 ## Overcomes the time intensive manual installion of individual packages into new and existing conda environments
 #### Features